zdz-java/Temporaty/readme.txt

-add public function of 2cd and 3th. add one more function that still don't merge to master. add a new line in branch zdz.
+add public function of 2cd and 3th. add one more function that still don't merge to master. add a new line in branch zdz. add one more line in branch zdz but in another path.